edinaldopsj/visual-nuts-exercise-1/README.md

 - Clone this repo
 - Run start to show the exercise results
 - For tests run npm test
+- The JS files are generated like the build files.

 ### Prerequisites